devbenja/devbenja/README.md

 ### 🚀 About Me
 <hr>

-Greetings!
+<p align="center">Greetings!
 I graduated in Computer Engineering from the National Engineering University of Nicaragua.
+My passion
-My passion lies in programming and technology, driving me to continuously seek new challenges for skill enhancement.
+lies in programming and technology, driving me to continuously seek new challenges for skill enhancement.</p>

-- 🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🔭 Working on my portfolio website.

-- 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>
+- 📖 Currently learning NextJS and TypeScript.

+- 👐 Open to work.

+- 👨‍💻 I like collaborative and multicultural work.

 <br>